2014 is the 60th anniversary of the designation of Exmoor as a national park.

 Society Annual General Meeting 2014

-The Annual General Meeting will be held on Saturday 20th September at Dulverton Middle and Community School.
+The Annual General Meeting was held on 20th September in Dulverton.

-The main speaker is Peter Green, who will outline his controversial report on Exmoor Ponies.
+The main speaker was Peter Green, who outlined his controversial report on Exmoor Ponies.
 To see the programme, please click here.

 The Annual Report and Year in Retrospect 2013-14 - to read, please click here.